 There are even passenger ferries that run between the smaller towns of Switzerland and France located on the shore of Lake Geneva with frequent departures from Geneve.
 So hop onto one of these cruise boats and enjoy the scenic vistas of the Alps, vineyards, small villages or just soak up the sun for a laid back day-out.

 The fairytale land of Switzerland has a bounty of surreal picturesque locations around Interlaken and Bernese Oberland.
-Though these places can be easily visited from Bern or Zurich these locations can also be visited on a day trip from Geneva owing to the well connected and frequent trains from Geneva to Bern.
+Though these places can be easily visited from Bern or Zurich some these locations make for great day trips from Geneva owing to the well connected and frequent trains from Geneva to Bern.
 The famous Chillon Castle in Montreux, the sprawling Lavaux Vineyards or beautiful towns of Laussane, Lucerne or the cities of Bern, Zurich, and Basel all can be easily done in a day from Geneva.

-Bonus Tip: If you are visiting Geneva during the month of March do not miss the International Geneva Motor Show which has a wide range of new models, luxury and sports cars and even prototypes displayed for the visitors.
-And if you are visiting in July there is a huge display of fireworks on August 1 to celebrate the Swiss national day over the Lake Geneva near Mont Blanc road which is something not to miss.
+Bonus Tip: If you are a car and bike fanatics you cannot miss this International Geneva Motor Show The auto show takes places every year in the month of March.
+The annual International Geneva Motor Show (Salon International de l’auto) is been taking place since 1905 held at the Palexpo convention center in the city of Geneva.
+The show displays a wide range of luxury cars, supercars, bikes, new models of brands all over the world.
+There are also sections for car accessories, prototypes, and bodyworks for cars and bikes.
+And if you are visiting in July there is a huge display of fireworks on August 1 to celebrate the Swiss national day over Lake Geneva near Mont Blanc road which is something not to miss.

 Geneva Switzerland Weather

 Geneva receives snowfall during the winters months from early December to February and temperature in Geneva during the summer months of April and May can be high so the best time to visit the city would be from June until October.